polkagrisar/YsFelghana-AP/README.md

 * Starting other old saves WILL send out any locations that save has gotten, so don't do that unless you want to mess up the world for everyone, it might also remove items from that save, so do not save over any saves you don't want to mess up *

 ## Quirks specific to this randomizer ##
-- When in Redmont some of your Equipment might/will dissapear, this is because of the way the flags in the store works.
+- When in Redmont some of your Equipment might/will disappear, this is because of the way the flags in the store works.
 Just exit the town and they will all come back.
 - Abandoned Mine is only open when you have the Nightfire Gem item.
 - Valestein Castle open when you have 0-4 of the Statues.
-- Genos Island is accessible when you have defeated 0-12 of all the bosses (that's not on genos Island).
+- Genos Island is accessible when you have defeated 0-12 of all the bosses (that's not on Genos Island).

 ## Known Issues ##
 - The Stone Shoes might not work correctly when auto equipped upon entering a room, if the first surface you touch in that room is ice.